 - Dialectical Behavior Therapy (DBT)

 Not sure which of these programs best suit you?
-No worries-our intake specialists are more than happy to assist.
+No worries.
+Our intake specialists are more than happy to assist.
 During admission, we’ll evaluate your case and come up with a treatment plan especially for you.
-That unique plan will continue until your dismissal, at which time we will also provide you with aftercare.
+That unique plan will continue until your graduation from the program, at which time we will also provide you with aftercare.
 That way, you can achieve sobriety quicker and maintain it for life.

 At Crestview Recovery, we are here to help you whether it’s during Alcohol Awareness Month or at any other time.
-Don’t delay seeking treatment-contact us today at 8662620531.
+Don’t delay seeking treatment.
+Contact Crestview today at 8662620531.
 We’ll connect you with a rehab specialist who will help you take the first step toward recovery.